alin19xx/TodoApp/README.md

 ## Architecture and Design

 The Todo List app uses a **MVVM (Model-View-ViewModel)** architecture design combined with the **Observer pattern**, implemented through the use of **Combine** and **SwiftUI**.
-This architecture allows for a clear separation of responsibilities and facilitates reactive communication between the user interface and the underlying application state.
+This architecture allows for a clear separation of responsibilities and facilitates reactive communication between the user interface and the application state.

 ### Key Components